Analysis and the PAOK Academy

 The PAOK Academy Department of Analysis

 The coordination of the PAOK Academy’s Analysis Department has been undertaken by Giannis Vlachos.
 The department is in charge of the daily recording of games and training sessions, and their analysis and evaluation in collaboration with the coaching staff of each age category.

 Giannis Vlachos is the head of the analysis department at the PAOK Academy.
 This is his third term at PAOK FC, where he has also worked as an opposition analyst, coach in the developmental ages, and a member of the scouting department of the academy and the first team.

 Apart from PAOK, in the past he has worked as an analyst and assistant coach at other Super League clubs, such as Iraklis, Xanthi and Platanias, the latter of which he also had a term of 16 months as technical director.
 He was also a coach and technical director in the Football League with Aeginiakos for three seasons.

-He has attended seminars about the analysis of the game in Greece and abroad, has created the Live Analysis program for the video analysis of the match, and holds a UEFA B diploma (he also participated in the first phase of the UEFA A diploma).
+He has attended seminars about the analysis of the game in Greece and abroad, has created the Live Analysis program for the video analysis of the match, and holds a UEFA A diploma.

 Alexandros Theodoridis has been working for PAOK since 2011.
 For a number of years he was the coach and assistant coach at Under-17 level (2011-14).
 After that, he worked with Vis Track, before returning to the PAOK Academy, as a video analyst for the Under-17s.